Alliance for Positive Health

 Provides mental health treatment to Greene County residents.
 Please contact us by calling 518-622-9163 or visit our website for more information on our programs and services.

 Provides non-emergency medical transportation, assists individuals in enrolling in insurance coverage, provides access to low-cost/no-cost prescription medications.
-For more information on the services we provide call 518-828-8820 or click here.
+You can find more information on the services we provide at Columbia Health Net or call 518-828-8820.

 Mental Health Association of Columbia-Greene Counties